What is E-Waste EPR Registration?

 How to Apply for EPR Authorization?
 [EPR Registration Process]

-- Complete the application:for application, all the details are to be filed for EPR registration in India.
-One should prepare EPR plan too.
+- Complete the application:- for application, all the details are to be filed for EPR registration in India.
+One should prepare an EPR plan too.

-- Application check: after this, official from CPCB checks your application and approves your plan.
+- Application check:- after this, an official from CPCB checks your application and approves your plan.
 And if there are insufficient or missing documents, within 25 days of receipt- a sufficient explanation must be given to the CPCB official.

 Thus, keeping these steps up consistently and working side by side with the law enforcement bodies, companies are able to achieve EPR Authorization and contribute to the sustainable management of wastes.